goose-den/bpa-fetch/README.md

 - `--range -r`: If this flag is used, two years will be expected for `DATES` and all years between `DATE 1` and `DATE 2` will be pulled (inclusive).
 - `--format -f`: The format of the saved data, options are `Parquet`<sup>1</sup> and `Pandas`.
 When using pandas, the default file extension is `.pkl.gz` unless set using `-o`.
 Defaults to `PARQUET`

-If the package is installed with pip, the script `bpa-fetch` is available with the same arguments and `python bpa_fetch.py`
 <br><sup>1</sup> - [Parquet](https://parquet.apache.org/docs/overview/) is a file format developed by the Apache Software Foundation for data analysis workloads and provides small file sizes and fast, efficient queries.
 To view and work with Parquet, tools like [Tad](https://www.tadviewer.com/) and [DuckDB](https://duckdb.org/) can be used.

 ### Examples
-- To pull all years and save as the default filename and format: `python bpa_fetch.py`
+- To pull all years and save as the default filename and format: `bpa-fetch`
-- To pull all years between 2010 & 2016 and save as pandas to the default filename: `python bpa_fetch.py 2010 2016 -r -f pandas`
+- To pull all years between 2010 & 2016 and save as pandas to the default filename: `bpa-fetch 2010 2016 -r -f pandas`
-- To pull years 2012, 2015, and 2016 and save as a parquet to `output/year-data.parquet`: `python bpa_fetch.py 2012 2015 2016 -o "output/year-data.parquet"`
+- To pull years 2012, 2015, and 2016 and save as a parquet to `output/year-data.parquet`: `bpa-fetch 2012 2015 2016 -o "output/year-data.parquet"`
-- To pull only 2017: `python bpa_fetch.py 2017`
+- To pull only 2017: `bpa-fetch 2017`

-## User Functions
+### User Functions
 The function `bpa_fetch.pull_years` is also available and returns a pandas Dataframe of the pulled data.
 It takes two arguments:
 - `years` is a list of years (as `ints`) to pull, if `None` than all years will be pulled.